 Aline tilted her head down, looking at him with unflinching intensity, breathing with hard anger.

 For a moment, neither said anything.

 “Don’t just stand there girl!,” Brute roared, clearly uncomfortable with the vicious stare Aline was destroying him with.
 “Get over here now!”

 But Aline stood as still as as the mountain; only a slight breeze rustled her hair.

-Brute blinked in stupid confusion; ‘did this scrawny human girl just disobey me?’
-But that was impossible, he would kill her immediately if she disobeyed him.
+Brute blinked in stupid confusion; ‘Did this scrawny human girl just disobey me?’
+But that was impossible, he would kill her if she disobeyed him.

 He immediately stood up, hoping that his eight-foot height and bulky frame would scare her back to her senses but this too was ineffective.
 So he began walking towards her, raising his hand to strike her across her stubborn face.
 But before he could, she raised her right hand in front of her, holding the red pear in front of her.